 where , , LRA=1151, or LRA=571 depending on the PRACH preamble format as given by Tables 6.3.3.1-1 and 6.3.3.1-2.

-There are 64 preambles defined in each time-frequency PRACH occasion, enumerated in increasing order of first increasing cyclic shift of a logical root sequence, and then in increasing order of the logical root sequence index, starting with the index obtained from the higher-layer parameter prach-RootSequenceIndex or rootSequenceIndex-BFR or by msgA-PRACH-RootSequenceIndex if configured and a type-2 random-access procedure is initiated as described in clause 8.1 of [5, TS 38.213].
+There are 64 preambles defined in each time-frequency PRACH occasion, enumerated in increasing order of first increasing cyclic shift of a logical root sequence, and then in increasing order of the logical root sequence index, starting with the index obtained from the higher-layer parameter prach-RootSequenceIndex or rootSequenceIndex-BFR or by msgA-PRACH-RootSequenceIndex if configured and a type-2 random-access procedure is initiated as described in clause 8.1 of [5, TS 38.213] or by prach-RootSequenceIndex-r18 in EarlyUL-SyncConfig if the PRACH transmission is for a candidate cell.
 Additional preamble sequences, in case 64 preambles cannot be generated from a single root Zadoff-Chu sequence, are obtained from the root sequences with the consecutive logical indexes until all the 64 sequences are found.
 The logical root sequence order is cyclic; the logical index 0 is consecutive to LRA-2.
 The sequence number is obtained from the logical root sequence index according to Tables 6.3.3.1-3 to 6.3.3.1-4B.

 < Unchanged parts are omitted >